Is Medicinal Cannabis Effective For Treating Epilepsy?

 The potential effects of cannabis medicines on epilepsy symptoms has been thrown into the limelight in recent years after numerous anecdotes emerging from around the globe.
 Viral reports of children with intractable epilepsy showing dramatic improvement when taking cannabinoid medicines (CBD oil and THC) have encouraged further research into whether medical cannabis oil does indeed scientifically prove to have anti-convulsant or anti-epileptic effects, in both children and adults.

 In 2013 the story of Charlotte Figi went viral after her parents shared Charlotte’s success in using a high CBD, hemp-based formulation.
 Charlotte went from having 300 grand-mal seizures per week, to around 2-3 per month.
 Her cognitive and developmental milestones have been up-trending steadily since then.

 More recently Billy Caldwell of the UK was the first person to be prescribed medicinal cannabis for his severe epilepsy since 1971 when it was outlawed.
 For many patients, legal hoops and barriers still stand in place of consistent and easeful access to treatment.
 Yet, these cases, as well as others such as Ava Barry and Leni Young have sparked a compassionate streak in researchers and politicians alike, instigating unprecedented special access opportunities and reclassification of cannabis regulations in a number of countries and states of the USA.

 Such rapid changes in laws would have been unlikely to occur in any other context.
-With the suffering of the youngest and most vulnerable in our societies, governments and scientists are making efforts to accelerate regulatory changes and encourage clinical trials.
+With the suffering of the youngest and most vulnerable in our societies, governments and scientists around the world are making efforts to accelerate regulatory changes and encourage clinical trials.

 Many have raised concerns regarding the THC content of medical cannabis treatments for epilepsy as well as potential long-term effects, especially regarding treating children.
 Such apprehensions are being addressed by researchers through thorough documentation of adverse reactions and by conducting trials and follow-up of extended periods of time.